 So, if you want to get onto page one of Google quickly, and you want the most visible position on the page, PPC advertising is the way to go.

-#2 PPC Enables the Targeting of Specific Audiences
+#2 Target Specific Audiences

-#3 Long-Tail Keyword Targeting
+#3 Long-Tail Keyword Targeting Improves ROI

 Many website owners want to target keywords that generate the most searches online.
 For example, a shoe retailer might want to appear on page one of Google for the keyword “shoes”.
-This can be expensive and resource intensive to achieve, whether you use PPC or SEO as your strategy.
+This can be expensive and resource-intensive to achieve, whether you use PPC or SEO as your strategy.
 In addition, a keyword like shoes doesn’t give you a good return on investment.